We’ve said it before: email marketing is a critical component of any overall digital marketing strategy.

 Developing a PDF version of a guide, a deeper dive into a topic or something else that addresses a pain point of your target audience is a great way to collect email addresses.

-Ideally, this is evergreen content that’s consistently relevant and designed in a visually engaged way.
+Ideally, this is evergreen content that’s consistently relevant and designed in a visually engaging way.

 All you have to do is offer it for free and use a web form to collect a user’s information.
 Then, have that content automatically sent to that user.